Anushika0304/aps.github.io/README.md

 **Design Technique:**
 The Rod Cutting Problem can be analogously applied to optimize ad placements on Instagram.
 Just as the rod cutting problem seeks to maximize the profit from cutting a rod into pieces of various lengths, Instagram can maximize revenue by determining the best placement and duration for ads based on user behavior and engagement metrics. 📏💼

-**Complexity:**
+**Time & Space Complexity:**
-Time Complexity: O(n^2) using dynamic programming, where n is the number of different ad placement lengths.
+* Time Complexity: O(n^2) using dynamic programming, where n is the number of different ad placement lengths.

-Space Complexity: O(n), where n is the number of different ad placement lengths.🧮
+* Space Complexity: O(n), where n is the number of different ad placement lengths.🧮

-**Shortcomings and Scalability**:
-Using the Rod Cutting Problem for ad optimization on Instagram faces challenges in accurately matching ad placements with dynamic user behaviors and context.
-It aims to maximize revenue by finding the best ad durations but may miss subtle contextual cues crucial for user engagement.
-Scalability issues arise from managing large datasets and ensuring algorithms can adapt quickly, requiring robust infrastructure and adaptive learning.
-Overcoming these challenges involves refining algorithms and leveraging real-time data insights to improve ad effectiveness and user satisfaction on the platform.🚀

 *Code for sample implementation of [Rod Cutting Problem](all_codes/rod.cpp)*